pts/movemetafs/README.txt

 -- no `$TAGNAME1 OR $TAGNAME2' searches
 -- file descriptions are not searchable

-Requirements (install them in this order):
+Dependencies (install them in this order):

 -- operating system capable of running FUSE (currently Linux and FreeBSD, movemetafs is tested only on Linux >=2.6.18)